Ione Smith

 Ione is conducting her research with FASTBLADE, the world's first test facility to offer regenerative fatigue testing of tidal turbine blades and other composite structures.

 Tidal energy has huge potential as a predictable renewable energy resource.
-Rotor blades are a key component of tidal energy converters such as tidal stream turbines.
-Although similar in design to wind turbine blades, tidal turbine blades are subjected to much higher loads and therefore more demanding structural design.
-The majority of tidal turbine blades are manufactured using thermoset composite materials.
-Due to high load demand, the skins of composite tidal turbine blades result in thick sections, and vacuum assisted resin transfer moulding (VARTM) is often used as the method of manufacturing.
-Recent material innovations such as thermoplastic and bio resins have opened the door for more sustainable material choices for composite tidal rotor blades.
-However, there is currently a lack of understanding as to how alternative, more sustainable, resin materials will perform as thick-section laminates.
-Use of non-conventional resins also provides the opportunity to utilise different manufacturing methods.
-Considering material selection and manufacturing process together as opposed to two separate entities as seen currently has the potential to enable more efficient engineering.
+Rotor blades are key components of tidal turbine energy converters.
+Despite being similar in structure to wind turbine blades, tidal turbine blades operate in very different conditions.
+In addition to being continuously submerged in saltwater, tidal turbine blades are subjected to much higher loads, resulting in thick-section laminates (10 - 100 mm) throughout the blade.
+The majority of tidal turbine blades are manufactured from fibre-reinforced thermoset composite materials using vacuum assisted resin transfer moulding (VARTM).
+The cross-linking of polymer chains in thermoset-matrix tidal turbine blade parts currently renders them unrecyclable.
+Recent material innovations such as liquid thermoplastic resins provide the potential for more sustainable material choices for composite tidal turbine blades.
+However, there is currently a lack of understanding as to how alternative resin materials will perform as thick-section laminates and thus if they would be suitable for tidal turbine blades.

 Ione Smith - IDCORE Research Engineer